nada401/brewing-knowledge/docs/index.markdown

 ![Flavour Wheel](pics/wheel.jpg)

 Our goal is to assess how thoroughly the review discusses each category in their written reviews.
 To achieve this, we employ a simple yet surprisingly effective approach that we apply to each review:
 1. For every term in the above Flavor Wheel that appeared in the review, we add a point to the review's coverage score of that term's category’s.
+Note that we do not count multiple occurrences of the same term towards the category's score.
 2. We sum every coverage score to obtain the final expertise score for the review.

+Note that we have integrated additional terms found on BJCP's learning resources and on other online beer analytics resources\[[6](#ref-beeranalysis)\].
+Moreover, we will use the terms "expertise score" and "expertness score" interchangeably.

 Here is a small demo of our metric: we illustrate our metric through pairs of example reviews.
 Each pair corresponds to a type of beer and includes a review that achieves a low expertise score and one that achieves a high expertise score.
 You may use the buttons to highlight words belonging to each category obtained from the flavor wheel.
 <div class="l-page">